Improving Your Health Through Technology

 - Home Telehealth Program: This pilot program allows our Complex Care Team to collect biometric data on some of our highest-risk patients from their homes.
 Patients are supplied with wireless devices, including glucometers, blood pressure monitors and scales, which automatically and securely uploads medical data to their care team.
 This helps us ensure our patients can have the best possible outcomes from their care plans.

 - Telepsychiatry: We utilize video conferencing technology for virtual delivery of Psychiatry services to our patients.
-This enables our Behavioral Health providers to conduct patient visits at any location throughout our three sites, regardless of where the patient may be.
+This enables our Behavioral Health providers to conduct patient visits at any location throughout any of our offices, regardless of where the patient may be.

 - Teleoptometry: Patients living with diabetes can get screened for diabetic retinopathy, a disease that can lead to blindness if left untreated.

 Your provider will let you know if you would benefit from any of our Telehealth services.
-If you have questions about the program, please contact 508-477-7090 ext.
-1177.
+If you have questions about the program, please contact 508-477-7090.

 Improving your health